Board of Directors

 Compensation Committee Chair, Nominating and Governance Committee and Executive Committee

 Tracy L. Bahl was elected to the board of directors of TTEC in July 2013 and serves as the Chair of the Compensation Committee, and as a member of the Nominating and Governance and Executive Committees.
-Starting in 2021, Mr. Bahl serves as an operating partner for the Healthcare Group at Welsh, Carson, Anderson & Stowe, a healthcare and technology private equity firm.
+Starting in 2020, Mr. Bahl joined Welsh, Carson, Anderson & Stowe, a private equity firm specializing in healthcare and technology investments (‘WCAS’), as an operating partner for its healthcare group; transitioning, in July 2021, to the additional role of a managing partner for Valtruis, a newly formed WCAS’ value-based care portfolio company.
 In 2020 Mr. Bahl joined the board of Glooko, a connected health diabetes care company.
 He also serves as an advisor to Cricket Health, a comprehensive kidney care provider, to SCALE Physician Group, a healthcare delivery platform, and to C2FO, a fintech company.
 Previously, Mr. Bahl served as the President and CEO of OneOncology, a General Atlantic portfolio company that provides administrative, operational, and scientific support to oncology practices throughout the U.S. Between 2013 and 2018, Mr. Bahl served as executive vice president, health plans for CVS Health.
 From 2007 to 2013, he served as a special advisor to General Atlantic, a leading global growth equity firm.
 Between 2013 and 2015, Mr. Bahl served as a member of the board of directors of MedExpress, a chain of urgent care service centers throughout the U.S.; and between 2008 and 2011 as the executive chairman for Emdeon, a provider of health information exchange and revenue cycle management solutions.
 Prior to 2007, Mr. Bahl held various senior executive positions as part of UnitedHealth Group, including between 2004 and 2007 as the chief executive officer of Uniprise, a U.S. $7 billion division of UnitedHealth Group; between 2002 and 2004 as chief marketing officer for UnitedHealth Group.
 Prior to UnitedHealth Group, Mr. Bahl was an executive with CIGNA Healthcare.
 Mr. Bahl also serves as trustee of the Board of Trustees of Gustavus Adolphus College in St. Peter, MN.